Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

-Table~\ref{tab:fer_average_tep_codes} reports FER and $I_{at}$ for BCH, RS, and LDPC codes under appropriately chosen $(l_t,\beta,b_s,w_t)=(10^3/10^4,10/4,b_s,5)$ for each case.
+Table~\ref{tab:fer_average_tep_codes} reports FER and $I_{at}$ for BCH, RS, and LDPC codes under appropriately chosen parameters $(l_t,\beta,w_t,b_s)=(10^3(10^4),10(4),5,b_s)$ for each case.
 Increasing $b_s$ allows more TEPs to be processed in parallel, thereby reducing time complexity but raising $I_{at}$.
-For instance, for BCH (127,99) code at $s_m=0.9$, setting $b_s=10$ lowers $I_{at}$ to about one-third of the value obtained with $b_s=100$, at the expense of additional window slidings.
-Importantly, average number of SWA calls consistently remains between 1 and 1.5, since most TEP traversals shift the window forward without activating SWA.
+For instance, for the BCH (127,99) code at $s_m=0.9$, setting $b_s=10$ lowers $I_{at}$ to about one-third of the value obtained with $b_s=100$, at the expense of additional window slidings.
+Importantly, the average number of SWA calls consistently remains between 1 and 1.5, since most TEP traversals shift the window forward without activating SWA.

-The results further reveal a tradeoff: larger $s_m$ increases $I_{at}$ but reduces FER.
+The data in Table~\ref{tab:fer_average_tep_codes} further reveal a tradeoff: a larger $s_m$ increases $I_{at}$ but reduces FER.
 The baseline case $s_m=1.0$ disables SWA, forcing all TEPs to be processed in parallel.
 This achieves the best FER but also incurs the highest $I_{at}$, making it practical only for short or moderate-length decoding paths.
-Conversely, smaller $b_s$ minimizes $I_{at}$ but causes frequent window slidings and amplifies the sensitivity of both FER and $I_{at}$ to $s_m$.
+Conversely, a smaller $b_s$ minimizes $I_{at}$ but causes frequent window slidings and amplifies the sensitivity of both FER and $I_{at}$ to $s_m$.

-A joint examination of Tables~\ref{tab:averag_tep_cccr} and \ref{tab:fer_average_tep_codes} shows that, when $b_s=1$, the $I_{at}$ values in Table~\ref{tab:fer_average_tep_codes} are lower bounded by those in Table~\ref{tab:averag_tep_cccr}.
-The latter represents the ideal case where true error patterns are identified immediately upon appearance, whereas the former reflects the SWA model's ability to infer the global minimum from an incomplete candidate list.
-Hence, SWA effectively regulates $I_{at}$ with negligible FER degradation, achieving a practical balance between performance and complexity.
+A joint examination of Tables~\ref{tab:fer_average_tep_codes} and \ref{tab:averag_tep_ror} shows that, when $b_s=1$, the $I_{at}$ values in Table~\ref{tab:fer_average_tep_codes} are lower bounded by those in Table~\ref{tab:averag_tep_ror}.
+The latter table represents the ideal case where true error patterns are identified immediately upon appearance, whereas the former reflects the SWA model's ability to infer whether the global minimum has appeared in an incomplete candidate list.
+Due to the heavy penalty imposed on premature termination before encountering the true error pattern in the loss definition during training, the scenario of hastily stopping TEP scanning before the true error pattern emerges is nearly eliminated, while postponing until the end is also rare.
+Hence, a SWA model with an appropriately tuned $s_m$ can effectively regulate $I_{at}$ with negligible FER degradation, achieving a practical balance between performance and complexity.